 Constant downtime will harm your SEO both directly and indirectly.
 In the direct sense, none of your content is accessible as long as the website is down.
 That means any potential conversions are lost for every minute the site is down.

 In the indirect sense, downtime can make your site register damaging stats, such as a high bounce rate.
 Let’s examine what that is and what it means in more detail.

 If your website is down for an extended amount of time, it may be removed from search results entirely.
 Remaining in the results through downtime isn’t something to hope for, though—quite the opposite.

 Anyone who arrives on your site while it is down is likely to leave within a few seconds.
 In the SEO world, this is called “bouncing”, and it can affect your SEO.

-A bad bounce rate (the percentage of visitors out of the total who leave without interacting with the content or visiting another page) can quickly lead to penalties.
+A bad bounce rate (the percentage of visitors out of the total who leave without interacting with the content or visiting another page) can quickly lead to penalties from search engines.

 Of course, you should be worried about more than just the effect your provider will have on your immediate SEO efforts.
 The effect that it has on your visitors can also mean long-term SEO challenges.